MADH95/JSONLoader/README.md

 # JSON Loader

-This is a BepInEx plugin made for Incryption to create custom cards using JSON files and the API by Cyantist.
+This is a BepInEx plugin made for Incryption to create custom cards, encounters, and regions using JSON files and the API by Cyantist.
-It can parse custom cards and pass them to APIPlugin to load them into the game.
+It can parse custom cards, encounters, and regions, passing them to APIPlugin to load them into the game.

 ## Converting Existing Cards